A TFAO Report: Planning,

-Some museums and art centers have the ability and staff
+Some venues have the ability and staff to organize exhibitions

-to organize exhibitions held at their own facility.
-Others host exhibitions
+held at their own facility.
+Others host exhibitions organized elsewhere.

-organized elsewhere.
-Some institutions have the ability to plan and manage
+Some institutions have the ability to plan and manage exhibition tours.

-exhibition tours.
-While museums sometimes tour exhibitions that they have
+While venues sometimes tour exhibitions that they have organized, they usually

 Major art dealers may have the capability to organize exhibitions

-that are of sufficient quality to be toured at museum venues.
+that are of sufficient quality to be toured at non profit venues.
 Exhibitions

 organized by dealers as a rule contain art for sale.
 In some instances,

-however, art may be lent to an art dealer exhibition by individuals whose
+however, art may be lent to a dealer-organized exhibition by individuals

-art is not for sale.
-Some commercial galleries and dealers are members of
+whose art is not for sale.
+Some commercial galleries and dealers are members

 Dealers Association of America, Private